Hidra-Ayash/Hidra-Ayash-Portfolio/README.md

 ### Who I'M ?
-Hello , I'm Hidra Ayash FromHoms , Syria
+Hello , I'm Hidra Ayash , I'm A Frontend Developer, From Homs , Syria

 I’m studying in Al Baath University at the College of Software Engineering.

 I have extensive experience in developing dynamic and responsive web applications usingReact.js

 Experienced in managing application state using tools like Redux and Context API to createseamless user experiences.

 --------------------------------------------------------------------------------------------------------------------
 # Getting Started with Create React App